 Kyle approaches his cases in an empathetic manner and strives to understand the difficult predicament in which clients find themselves.
 He acknowledges that families are likely to be facing the most challenging periods in their lives and will do his utmost to ensure that the legal process is made as manageable as possible.
 Solicitors describe him as having a "calm and reassuring presence which puts clients at ease immediately" and bringing "a calmness to even the most difficult of cases with depth of knowledge about the law and the intricacies of the case before the court".

-Kyle is named as a Rising Star for Children Law (Public and Private) in the Legal 500 2021 and 2022, and is ranked as a Leading Junior in the 2023 edition.
+Kyle was named as a Rising Star for Children Law (Public and Private) in the Legal 500 2021 and 2022, and is ranked as a Leading Junior in the 2023 edition.
 The 2021 edition described that he “has an eye for detail.
 He is able to disseminate complex information quickly but with accuracy.
 Kyle is approachable and friendly.
 He is articulate during his advocacy, addresses all relevant complex points without being verbose”.